xanbus/nitro-token-checker/README.md

 - Checks Very Fast
 - Easy To Use
 - Simple To Rebrand
-- Some People Sell These Source Codes For Hella Here It Is For Free!
+- Some People Sell This Source Code For Hella Here It Is For Free!

 - Join The Discord - https://discord.gg/Y54BVHfSNa